 Be sure to use lots of visuals like color coding (red vowel, black consonants for example), letter tiles, phonogram cards, and posters like the one below when practicing.

-You can download the Open Syllable Poster (along with the other 5 syllable types) for free by joining my list and getting access to my library of freebies here.
+You can download the Open Syllable Poster (along with the other 5 syllable types) for free by joining my list below.

 Open Syllable Activities

 If you’re looking for open syllable worksheets, printables, or activities then there are so many to choose from.
-Worksheets and printables are abundant on Teachers Pay Teachers and Pinterest.
+Worksheets and printables are abundant in my shop and on Pinterest.

 I strongly recommend using nonsense syllables to work on the open syllable.
 This is the best way to see if a student truly understands the syllable and fluently decodes.